GDQuest/website/content/docs/guidelines/best-practices/taking-pictures/index.md

 - Use many contextual pictures.
 - Set up Godot's interface to take consistent screenshots.
 - Crop, trim, and outline pictures in a certain way.
-- Use inline videos and animated GIFs sparingly.
+- Keep inline videos and animated GIFs to a minimum.
 - Optimize your file sizes with our image and video optimizer programs.

 ## Use many contextual pictures

 You want to use many small and contextual images to help people visualize what you are talking about.
 It's a critical part of writing great tutorials and guides.

-Whenever you talk about properties in the _Inspector_, add a small image for that property and maybe the surrounding ones.
+Whenever you talk about properties in the _Inspector_, add a small image of that property and include the surrounding ones to help the user locate it.

 ![](02.copy-action-menu-params.png)